craftcms/docs/docs/4.x/config/README.md

 We recommend overriding the `@web` alias if you plan on using it, to avoid a cache poisoning vulnerability.
 :::

 Aliases can be set to explicit values, or to the content of an environment variable.
-Keep in mind that aliases are resolved recursively, so you can define one based on another:
+Keep in mind that aliases are resolved recursively, so you can define one based on another (including in values coming from the environment):

 ```php
 use craft\helpers\App;